Identity Theft Recovery

 • make the wrongdoers pay for your legal costs and fees

-How to Dispute the Errors that Plague Identity Theft Victims
+How to Dispute Errors that Harm Identity Theft Victims

 • Act quickly to dispute fraudulent charges, transactions, and loans.
-There are critical statutes of limitations involved in disputing fraud, and typically the date that sets everything in motion is the statement date on which the criminal activity is first reported.
 Once you notice something is off, jump into gear getting things locked down and disputed.

 • Review your credit reports and financial statements for mistakes and unauthorized activity.